Madge Morris Wagner: Personal life

 She married Harr Wagner, editor of The Golden Era.
 They had two daughters.

 For many years, they resided in San Francisco.
 In the prime of her life, Wagner lived in a cottage in Joaquin Miller Park, later named the Madge Morris Wagner Lodge.
 In retirement, for many years, she was a resident of San Diego, California.

-Her literary work was impeded by poor health, and for long periods, she wrote little.
+Her literary work was impeded by poor health, and for long periods she wrote little.

-Self-effacing to a marked degree, Wagner thought more of the welfare and interests of others than of herself.
-She was singularly susceptible to surroundings and the moods of her associates.
-This trait was her greatest weakness, and was the source of her shyness and retiring disposition.
+Self-effacing to a marked degree, she was singularly susceptible to surroundings and the moods of her associates.
+This trait was the source of her shyness and retiring disposition.

 Madge Morris Wagner died at her home in San Francisco, February 27, 1924.